ylify/VEHoP/README.md

     1) the assembled genome (draft genome shall be ok, even based on short-reads)
     2) the newly sequenced samples (10X depth in short-reads and megahit assembler are recommended if most of the samples in tree construction are draft genomes)
     3) three sources could be used in a single tree, which expands the coverage of taxonomy.
 The sample requirement for a high-quality genome or transcriptome is strict, for example, liquid nitrogen or RNALATER
-This pipeline will take the advantage of ethanol-preserved samples and also the massive NGS data from the mitochondrial and genome-survey projects.
+This pipeline will take advantage of ethanol-preserved samples and also the massive NGS data from the mitochondrial and genome-survey projects.

 Dependencies:
 -